japaric/Pia-s/README.md

 - Listens to a single MIDI input device, like a MIDI keyboard.
 - Understands common musical scales.
 Notes outside the scale are highlighted differently.
 A text overlay indicates the scale degree of each pressed note.
 - Understands the use of the sustain pedal.
 Notes sustained by the pedal are colored differently than held notes.
-- (TODO) Identifies common chords and their extensions.
+- Identifies common chords and their extensions.

 **NOTE** `Pia's` does not produce audio nor MIDI output.
 Do not expect sound to come from it..